-When completing an application, you are required to have your child’s birth certificate and social security number.
-You also need proof of residency (e.g., utility bills, federal tax records, driver’s license, rental or property payment receipts) and proof of household income (e.g., recent federal income tax form, three consecutive check stubs).
+To complete an application, you are required to have your child’s birth certificate and social security number.
+You also need proof of residency (e.g., utility bills or rental or property payment receipts) and proof of household income (e.g., recent federal income tax form or three consecutive check stubs).

 This program requires that families also access any private health insurance and/or the Hoosier Healthwise/Medicaid Program.
 You must bring information on your child’s private or public medical insurance when applying for the CSHCS Program.
 Always remember, the Children’s Special Health Care Services program is set up as a supplemental insurance company and is always the payer of last resort.
 Primary private insurance or Hoosier Healthwise/Medicaid must be billed first.